Grantee Guide

 • Attend the kick-off webinar (you will be emailed details) or watch the webinar recording (see below).

 • Review reimbursable project expenses in the Eligible Expenses Guide.
+Review the Lawns to Legumes Participant Agreements before starting your project.

 • All grantees will have access to “The Hive!”
-The Hive is a new community platform for grantees to connect.
+The Hive is a community platform for grantees to connect.
 You will receive an email to access The Hive.
 Connect with each other in your region’s “space,” share resources, get answers from coaches, and get program updates from L2L staff.

 • Read the guide below!
 If you’d prefer to download a printable guide, click here.